sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 Commits also create a transparent history of your work that others can follow to understand what you've done and why.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Furthermore, **each commit is considered a separate unit of change**.
 This lets you roll back changes if a bug is found, or if you decide to head in a different direction.

 <tip>
 Commit messages are important, especially since Git tracks your changes and then displays them as commits once they're pushed to the server.
 By writing clear commit messages, you can make it easier for other people to follow along and provide feedback.
-See [Commit Guidelines](https://github.com/clns/node-commit-msg/blob/master/GUIDELINES.md).
+See <a href="https://github.com/clns/node-commit-msg/blob/master/GUIDELINES.md">Commit Guidelines</a>.
 </tip>

 When working in a development branch, is also common to commit often and not necessarily following the above rules.
 That's perfectly fine as long as you [squash the commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Squashing-Commits) when you're merging in the branch.
 Also since this is a temporary branch you're free to [rewrite the history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) as you feel appropriate, while notifying any co-worker that may be working on the same branch.